 Go on a hiking expedition on the Crater Rim Trail and the Kilauea Iki Trail.
 See the incredible landscapes sculptured by Hawaii’s active volcanoes.
 Check out the Nahuku – Thurston Lava Tube, a 500-year-old lava cave.
 Bring a flashlight so you can explore the inner sections.

 Explore the gorgeous Big Island countryside.
 Marvel at the amazing sights and majestic landscapes.
-See the diversity of Hawaiian flora and fauna – plants, fruits, flowers, as well as the amazing wildlife.
+See the diversity of Hawaiian flora and fauna – plants, fruits, flowers, and amazing wildlife.
 Have a spectacular view as the sun sets on the horizon.

-Kona coffee in the Big Island is one of the finest and most expensive coffees in the world.
+Kona coffee in the Big Island is one of the world’s finest and most expensive coffees.
 The rich volcanic soil, nice climate, and high elevation all combine to provide the best environment for cultivating coffee.
-Visit a coffee farm and know more about the rich history of Kona coffee.
+Visit a coffee farm and learn more about the rich history of Kona coffee.

-Have a great time by going on a helicopter tour, parasailing, hang gliding, snorkeling, scuba diving, horseback riding, hiking, and sightseeing.
-A Hawaii vacation on the Big Island is truly an adventure that you will never forget.
+Have a great time by taking a helicopter tour, parasailing, hang gliding, snorkeling, scuba diving, horseback riding, hiking, and sightseeing.
+A Hawaii vacation on the Big Island is an adventure you will never forget.